DenTelezhkin/DTTableViewManager/README.md

 ### Usage

 * Your controller with table view needs to be a subclass of DTBaseTableViewController.
 It will have property tableView - put your table view there.
 * You need to have a model for each type of table view cell.
-Every cell needs to conform to TableViewModelProtocol(method updateWithModel: is required).
+Every cell needs to conform to DTTableViewModelProtocol(method updateWithModel: is required).
 * Map every cell class to model class.
 * Add some table items to the table!

-### 0.0.2 changes
+### 0.0.3 changes

 * Added option to disable reusing table view cells
 * Added support for creating cells from custom NIB.
 I use registerNib method to do that.

-Example project updated with these changes.
+* You can now use DTTableViewController as a property on your UIViewController.
+This way you can move away from subclassing.
+ExampleTableViewController does just that

 ### Example